EvanKrall/evankrall-pages/content/posts/transmission-lines.md

 draft: true
 ---

-_**tl;dr:** For high-speed signals, EDA programs should provide a mode where you can simultaneously route a signal trace on one layer and a wider ground/power trace for the signal's return current on an adjacent inner layer, directly under the signal trace; essentially routing a whole microstrip transmission line._
+_**tl;dr:** For high-speed signals, EDA programs should provide a mode where you can simultaneously route a signal trace on one layer and a wider ground/power trace for the signal's return current on an adjacent layer, directly under the signal trace; essentially routing a whole microstrip transmission line._

 # What's a return current path?

 If you aren't familiar with designing high-speed digital circuits, you might think of digital signals as time-varying voltages, and not think much about current.
 After all, digital input pins are often high-impedance, meaning they draw negligible current.
 However, with higher frequency signals, capacitance in your circuit means that the transmitter needs to push or pull nonzero current into/out of the wire to get the voltage on the line to change, even if the receiver has a high-impedance input.
-Furthermore, to reduce the possibility of [signal reflections](https://en.wikipedia.org/wiki/Reflections_of_signals_on_conducting_lines) that distort the incoming signal, high-speed receivers will typically have somewhat low input impedance of e.g. 50 to 200 ohms, which means that for a 3.3V signal, your receiver might be drawing a few dozen milliamps.
+Furthermore, to reduce the possibility of [signal reflections](https://en.wikipedia.org/wiki/Reflections_of_signals_on_conducting_lines) that distort the incoming signal, high-speed receivers will typically have somewhat low input impedance of e.g. 50 to 200 ohms, which allows nonzero current to flow.
+For example, [LVDS](https://en.wikipedia.org/wiki/Low-voltage_differential_signaling) signaling tends to pass about 3.5mA.

 All this current **must return to the transmitter somehow**, as all current must flow in a loop.
 This loop will typically consist of: